-List of Nerve Growth Factor (NGF) Supplements
+List of Herbs and Supplements for Nerve Growth Factor (NGF)

 While Nerve Growth Factor is a naturally occurring substance in the human body, steps can be taken to increase amounts for the purposes of treating and preventing disease.
 Natural lifestyle choices shown in test studies have been shown to increase Nerve Growth Factor.
 Providing a social environment at a young age has shown to be effective in mice.
 Yoga or a daily cardio exercise routines of at least twenty minutes have been shown to have an effect as well.
 There are even sources citing “falling in love” or sexual activity to be factors.
 Time spent in the sauna or “heat shock” treatments are believed to be effective as well.

 The following supplements have either been proven to support the growth of Nerve Growth Factor or have strong evidence indicating such a conclusion:

 Studies on rats have shown increased levels of NGF and other neurotrophins.
 Here’s a list of our favorite ALCAR.